AlexSeferidis/AlexSeferidis.github.io/Experience/UTOP.md

 ## Synopsis

 During Summer 2024 I worked at Imperial.
 I was part of a team dedicated to modernising the 'Neuroscience for Machine Learners Course'.
 This meant converting the course into MyST Markdown, an extension of Markdown for technical, scientific communication and publication.
-Further from this, I aided the development of a more interactive textbook experiences react app.

 ## Skills